Shoreditch based cocktail bar, inspired by the culture and rich history of New Orleans, Louisiana (or NOLA for short).

 Born from aN Overdue Idea...

-Folks say this has been a long time in the making, seeing as our founder James Triffo has been involved in almost every capacity of the drinks business (from bartender, ambassador, educator, drinks distributor and everything in-between) and through this network we've been fortunate to recruit some of the drinks industry's top talent to share his vision; bringing an authentic New Orleans inspired bar to East London...
+Folks say this has been a long time in the making, seeing as our founder James Triffo has been involved in almost every capacity of the drinks business (from bartender, ambassador, educator, drinks distributor and everything in-between).
+Through this network we've been fortunate to recruit some of the drinks industry's top talent to share his vision; bringing an authentic New Orleans inspired bar to East London...
 Truth of the matter is, we're just happy to serve a few great drinks from a great bar for some great people and we hope ya'll join us.

 the first Bar Anywhere Outside North America To be Awarded 'the Seal of the Sazerac' by the New Orleans Culinary & Cultural Preservation Society (NOCCPS)